conan-io/docs/versioning/lockfiles.rst

         This command will generate a *conan.lock* file.
 It behaves like :command:`conan install` command, (this will also generate a lockfile by default), but without needing to actually install the binaries, so it will be faster.
-In that regard it is equal to :command:`conan info` that can also generate a lockfile, but the problem with :command:`conan info -if=.` is that it does not allow to specify a profile or settings.
+In that regard, it is equal to :command:`conan info` that can also generate a lockfile, but the problem with :command:`conan info -if=.` is that it does not allow to specify a profile or settings.